It features simple hoods, worktops, doors, drawers and units designed around Schiffini's modular system.

 Schiffini described the Lepic design as "an apparently easy and intuitive system, but rich in detail".

 The worktops are made from wood fibre panels, plated on both sides with an acrylic laminate.
-Called Fenix NTM, this material is manufactured by Arpa Industriale using nanotechnology that the Italian company claims allows it to self-fix small scratches.
+Called Fenix NTM, this material is manufactured by a super opaque nanotech material Arpa Industriale using nanotechnology that the Italian company claims allows it to self-fix small scratches.

 The kitchen comes in three finishes called white malè, black indigo and beige luxor.
 Edges are in natural oak or douglas fir.